FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 By default, only sources properties are recalled from snapshots.
 Remember than even if only some parameters are recall, the whole session is stored on the creation of a snapshot.

-Beside each snapshot, there is a checkbox, under a column named "**Global**".
+Beside each snapshot, there is a checkbox, under a column named "**Global options**".
 If the checkbox is checked, the default values of the recall preferences refer to the global value.
 If the checkbox is unchecked, you can override the global preferences and enter a specific recall values for the snapshot.

 ### Changing snapshots color